borisbaldassari/my-ggi-board/README.md

 <img src="resources/setup_personal-token.png" width="50%" height="50%">

 ### Setup the environment

 1. Edit the file in `conf/ggi_deployment.json`, and set the variables `gitlab_url` (such as `https://gitlab.com`) and `gitlab_project` (such as `my-ggi-board`)
 1. Commit and publish that file to your reporisory
 1. Export the access token as an environment variable: `export GGI_GITLAB_TOKEN=xxxxxxx`.
+1. Check that the CI/CD feature is activated for the project.
+If not, activate it.
 1. Create a CI/CD env variable: go to Settings > CI/CD > Variables, then add a variable named `GGI_GITLAB_TOKEN` and set the access token as the value.
-Make it `Protected` (cannot be used in non-protected branches) and `Masked` (will not be shown in Jobs logs.)
+Make it `Protected` (cannot be used in non-protected branches), `Masked` (will not be shown in Jobs logs), and non-expandable.

 <img src="resources/setup_create-variable-1.png" width="50%" height="50%"> <img src="resources/setup_create-variable-2.png" width="50%" height="50%">

 1. Create a virtual env and install requirements.

 ```
 python3 -m venv env
 source env/bin/activate
 pip install -r requirements.txt
 ```
-1. Run the deploy script: `python3 scripts/ggi_deploy.py --activities --board`.
+1. Run the deploy script: `python scripts/ggi_deploy_gitlab.py -a -b -d -p`.
 That will:
   - Create labels, activities, board.
   - Setup the static website configuration.
   - Replace the URL in the README.